mimiyin/sense-me-move-me/README.md

 - [Office Hours Signup](https://itp.nyu.edu/inwiki/Signup/Mimi)

 ###Course Structure | [See introductory description below.](#course-description)
-The course is organized around 3 parameters of movement, 3 ways of understanding motion:
+The course is organized around 3 ways of understanding motion:
    1. Pathways
    2. Form
    3. Space

 Assignments will consist of a series small studies exploring each topic.
 The class will culminate in a final project and showing.

-Because course topics are organized around movement concepts, technical topics will be introduced and built upon week to week.
+Because course topics are organized around parameters of movement, technical topics will be introduced and built upon week to week.
 - What do cameras see?
 RGB v.
 IR
 - Kinect Skeletons
 - "Traditional" CV: Blob, Contours and Faces
 - Kinect Depth Maps
-- Gravity-based motion capture suits
+- Perception Neuron: Gravity-based motion capture suits

 "Soft Skills" we will practice:
 - Sketching movement ideas.